What is a conference call?

 Conference call on Android and iOS

-You may be someone who has a telephone number but has never used conference call services before – which means you might not know what you’re missing.
+Individuals possessing a telephone number but lacking experience with conference call services may be unaware of the associated benefits.
 Here are some reasons why you might want to consider using this feature:

 You work in a team